 - parking within the campus core without prior permission

-In addition to the above conditions, the following will be enforced between 7:00am and 4:00pm Monday through Friday from the first day of September to the last day of Spring quarter:
+In addition to the above conditions, the following will be enforced between 7:00am and 4:00pm Monday through Friday from the first day of September to the first day of Summer quarter:

 - parking in a faculty/staff lot or any assigned parking space